WICG/turtledove/Fenced_Frames_Ads_Reporting.md

 The reportEvent API does not have any API surface change.
 However, the beacons that are generated from reportEvent invocation or via the automatic reserved.top\_navigation event will now be automatically eligible for attribution, i.e. they would be appended with `Attribution-Reporting-Eligible` request header.
 The beacon responses can then register sources as usual, as described [here](https://github.com/WICG/attribution-reporting-api/blob/main/EVENT.md#registering-attribution-sources).

+Note that the beacons will continue to be POST requests and any server redirects via 302 will lead to a GET request.
+Also, the redirect GET request will not carry the event data that is part of the initial POST.
+This is as per the browser's behavior.

 ### New API to populate event data for reserved.top_navigation